phamtrungkien8904/Physics-Simulation/README.md

 # Physics Simulation
-Some intuitive simulations in experimental and theoretical Physics
+Some intuitive simulations in experimental and theoretical Physics.